ghillairet/emftriple/README.md

 repo.initialize();
 ```

-Register the RDF Resource.Factory and create a new ResourceSet.
+Register the RDF `Resource.Factory` and create a new `ResourceSet`.

 ```java
 Resource.Factory.Registry.INSTANCE.getExtensionToFactoryMap().put("*", new RDFResourceFactory());
 ResourceSet resourceSet = new ResourceSetImpl();
 ```

-Add to the resourceSet the URIHandler specific to SailRepository with the required repository.
+Add to the `resourceSet` the `URIHandler` specific to `SailRepository` with the required repository.

 ```java
 resourceSet.getURIConverter().getURIHandlers().add(0, new RepositoryHandler(repo));